davidralphlewis/binaryephemera/_notes/Random-prompts-d6.md

 permalink:
 ---

-Inspired by [[Tiny Prep]], use this table to pick a subject to write about
+Inspired by [[Tiny-Prep]], use this table to pick a subject to write about

 1. A memory
 2. What you can currently sense